Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Sparse Feature Circuit Discovery

-\textbf{Faithfulness.} Given a circuit $C$ and metric $m$, let $m(C)$ denote the average value of $m$ over $\mathcal{D}$ when running our model with all nodes outside of $C$ mean-ablated, i.e., set to their average value over data from $\mathcal{D}$.\footnote{Following \citet{wang2023interpretability}, we ablate features by setting them to their mean \emph{position-specific} values.} We then measure faithfulness as $\frac{m(C) - m(\varnothing)}{m(M) - m(\varnothing)}$, where $\varnothing$ denotes the empty circuit and $M$ denotes the full model.
+\textbf{Faithfulness.} Given a circuit $C$ and metric $m$, let $m(C)$ denote the average value of $m$ over inputs from $\mathcal{D}$ when running our model with all nodes outside of $C$ mean-ablated, i.e., set to their average value over data from $\mathcal{D}$.\footnote{Following \citet{wang2023interpretability}, we ablate features by setting them to their mean \emph{position-specific} values.} We then measure the faithfulness of a circuit as $\frac{m(C) - m(\varnothing)}{m(M) - m(\varnothing)}$, where $\varnothing$ denotes the empty circuit and $M$ denotes the full model.
 Intuitively, this metric captures the proportion of the model's performance our circuit explains, relative to mean ablating the full model (which represents the ``prior'' performance of the model when it is given information about the task, but not about specific inputs).

-We find that model components in early layers typically handle specific tokens; since the tokens appearing in our held-out evaluation set don't necessarily align with those in our circuit discovery set, there isn't \textit{prima facie} reason for early circuit components to generalize.
-We thus measure the faithfulness of our circuits starting at layer 2.
+We find that components in early model layers are typically involved in processing specific tokens.
+In practice, the inputs in the train split of our dataset (used to discover the circuit) and the test split (for evaluation) do not contain identical tokens, making it difficult to evaluate the quality of early segments of our circuit.
+Thus, we ignore the first $\sfrac{1}{3}$ of our circuit, and only evaluate the latter $\sfrac{2}{3}$.

-We plot faithfulness for feature circuits and neuron circuits after sweeping over node thresholds (Figure~\ref{fig:faithfulness}a).
-We find that small feature circuits explain a large proportion of model behavior: the majority of performance is explained by less than $100$ nodes.
-In contrast, around $1500$ neurons are required to explain half the performance.
-However, as SAE errors are high-dimensional and coarse-grained, they cannot be fairly compared to neurons; we thus also plot the faithfulness of feature circuits with all SAE error nodes removed, or with all attention and MLP error nodes removed.
-We find (unsurprisingly) that removing residual stream SAE errors severely disrupts the model and curtails its maximum performance.
-Removing MLP and attention errors is less disruptive.
+We plot faithfulness for feature circuits and neuron circuits after sweeping over node thresholds $T_N$ (Fig.~\ref{fig:faithfulness}).
+We find that small feature circuits explain a large proportion of model behavior: the majority of performance in Pythia-70M, resp.
+Gemma-2-2B is explained by only $100$, resp. $500$ nodes.
+In contrast, around $1500$, resp. $50000$ neurons are required to explain half the performance.
+However, as SAE error nodes are high-dimensional and coarse-grained, they cannot be fairly compared to neurons; we thus also plot the faithfulness of feature circuits with all SAE error nodes removed, or with all attention and MLP error nodes removed.
+Unsurprisingly, we find that removing residual stream SAE error nodes severely disrupts the model and curtails its maximum performance; removing MLP and attention error nodes is less disruptive.